-The legal point of discharge is a point specified by Council where stormwater from a property must be discharged.
-This point is usually Council’s stormwater drain or a drain in an easement, where available, or street kerb and channel.
+A Legal Point of Discharge is a point, specified by Council, where stormwater from a property must be discharged.
+It is usually into Council’s stormwater drain or a drain in an easement, where available, or street kerb and channel.

-Council is regularly asked to provide direction on the legal point of discharge for both existing properties and the redevelopment of residential, commercial and industrial developments.
+Council is often asked to provide direction on the Legal Point of Discharge for existing properties and for residential, commercial and industrial developments and redevelopments.

-Under Section 610 of Building Regulations 2006, it is a legal requirement that all property owners must ensure that the stormwater drainage from their property is connected to a legal point of discharge, nominated by the Council.
+Under Section 610 of Building Regulations 2006, all property owners are legally required to ensure that stormwater drainage from their property is connected to a legal point of discharge, nominated by the Council.

-The property owner is also responsible for the maintenance and repair of the drain between their property and the legal point of discharge, even if the point of connection occurs within a street reserve or public land.
+The property owner is also responsible for maintaining and repairing the drain between their property and the Legal Point of Discharge, even if the point of connection occurs within a street reserve or public land.

-The design of every stormwater drainage system to the point of discharge from a property must be approved by the Relevant Building Surveyor.
+The design of every stormwater drainage system to the point of discharge from a property must be approved by a Relevant Building Surveyor.
 Council is not required to check and approve the design.

 However, Section 610 of the Building Regulations 2006 does not limit Council’s powers under the Local Government Act 1989 to instigate a drainage scheme or require an owner to perform drainage works.